“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 See the figure below,

-Another important evidence was given by Erwin Chargaff and coworker in the year 1940.
+Another important piece of evidence was given by Erwin Chargaff and coworkers in the year 1940.

-The major highlight of their finding was that Adenines is equal to Thymines and Guanines are equal to Cytosines in DNA.
+The major highlight of their finding was that Adenines are equal to Thymines and Guanines are equal to Cytosines in DNA.

 Some other findings of their works are enlisted below,